 Average attendance at this time was 396 boys, 397 girls and 305 infants.

-Redhall closed for secondary education in 1964 and the local secondary intake went to the newly built Ellowes School in Stickley Lane.
+Redhall closed for secondary education on 23rd July, 1965 and the local secondary intake was transferred to the newly built Ellowes School in Stickley Lane.

-About 450 pupils still attend the Redhall Infant and Junior Schools, which are still spread between the two buildings with the infants occupying the older building.
+About 450 pupils still attend the Redhall Infant and Junior Schools, which are still spread between the two buildings either side of the road, the infants occupying the older building.

 this aye fur noggin yeds